kennolot/CTF-pi/5.networking_problems/ctfpi5_1/README.md

 Note, nmap scan doesn't have to be local, anyone anywhere could run an nmap scan, even on google.com (Try it out)

-PS the challenge dockerfile should be ran from Pi itself, but rest of it can be done from any device.
+PS! the challenge dockerfile should be ran from Pi itself, but rest of it can be done from any device.

 ### Prerequisites

-Cloned `CTF-pi` on raspi.

-Are inside `ctfpi5_1` directory.

 `nmap` is installed on whichever system you intend to use to scan with.

+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

+Have cloned this `CTF-pi` repository and are inside the `ctfpi5_1` directory.

-### Requirements
+### Objective

 `docker compose up --build -d` and multiple services will start running on raspi.